PrometheusVault/ember/docs/operations.md

 [See `docs/agents/provision.md`](agents/provision.md) for the full developer and operator guide.
 Field notes below summarize the day-to-day workflow.

-- During startup the `core.agent` automatically invokes `provision.agent`.
-The
+- During startup the `core.agent` captures the current vault/configuration
-  agent ensures the vault directory contains the expected layout (logs/, logs/agents/, plugins/, models/, state/, etc.) and writes a summary to `$VAULT_DIR/state/provision.json`.
+  status, records which agents are explicitly enabled/disabled, and then hands control off to the rest of the registry.
+The next agent in the chain, `provision.agent`, ensures the vault directory contains the expected layout (logs/, logs/agents/, plugins/, models/, state/, etc.) and writes a summary to `$VAULT_DIR/state/provision.json`.
 - Set `EMBER_SKIP_PROVISION=1` before launching Ember to bypass the provisioning pass (handy for read-only demos or CI sandboxes).
 Any diagnostic failures are